FAQEED Article 12EU

 EED penalties: what does Directive (EU) 2023/1791 require?

-FAQ on EU Energy Efficiency Directive penalties, Member State enforcement rules, and the audit, energy-management, action-plan, and reporting evidence that reduces enforcement risk.
+FAQ on EU Energy Efficiency Directive penalties, Member State enforcement rules, and the audit, energy-management, action-plan, and reporting evidence needed for an authority review.

 EED Public Bodies FAQ: 1.9% Reduction and 3% Renovation Duties